More <

 To prevent Lyme disease, a single dose of the antibiotic doxycycline may be given to someone soon after being bitten by a tick, when all of these conditions are true:

 • The person has a tick that can carry Lyme disease attached to their body.
-This usually means that a nurse or doctor has looked at and identified the tick.
+This usually means that a nurse or provider has looked at and identified the tick.

 • The tick is thought to have been attached to the person for at least 36 hours.